mattermost/mattermost-developer-documentation/site/content/integrate/apps/_index.md

 ### What language should I use to write apps?

 Any language you want.
-The only langue with an official driver is go right now.
+However, the only language with an official driver right now is Go.